 Seminars are one of the three key components of WILP.
 You can find out more about the topics and seminars here.

-During the course of your degree programme, as a WILP participant, you are required to attend a total of 12 seminars and submit reflective feedback on each, demonstrating your participation and personal views.
+During the course of your degree programme as a WILP participant, you are required to attend a total of 12 seminars and submit reflective feedback on each, demonstrating your participation and personal views.
+Most seminars are held in person but a number of seminars are offered online.

-The seminars are led by a variety of professionals from all walks of life, including Victoria University of Wellington academics, officials from business and the public sector, as well as representatives from international organisations.
-Topics vary depending on their areas of interest, expertise and experience but will focus on themes of global leadership, global connectedness, cross-cultural communication, internationalisation and sustainability.
+The seminars are led by a variety of professionals from all walks of life, including Victoria University of Wellington academics, officials from the public and private sector, NGOs and civil society, as well as representatives from international organisations.
+Topics vary depending on their areas of interest, expertise and experience but will focus on themes of global leadership, global connectedness, intercultural communication, internationalisation of higher education and sustainability.

 The twelve seminars include four compulsory seminars and eight elective seminars.